-David Altman, co-editor of Vector, is a marketing and communications specialist in the Technology and Innovation Development Office (TIDO) at Children’s Hospital Boston.
+David Altman is a marketing and communications specialist in the Technology and Innovation Development Office (TIDO) at Boston Children’s Hospital.
 David manages the office’s web and print communications and is the editor of TIDO’s Annual Report.
 David’s interest in blogging surfaced in seeking to spread the word about Children’s inspiring innovations to the medical and business community.
 Prior to joining Children’s, he completed an internship at the BMG Music Group’s copyright department in NYC.
 He plays the bass guitar in a local rock band and is an amateur marathon runner and triathlete.
 David holds a BA in Music with a specialization in business from the University of Hartford, Hartt School.

-Jay Berry, MD, MPH, is a pediatrician and hospitalist within the Complex Care Service at Children’s Hospital Boston.
+Jay Berry, MD, MPH, is a pediatrician and hospitalist within the Complex Care Service at Boston Children’s Hospital.
 He leads the multi-institutional Complex Care Quality Improvement Research Collaborative (CC-QIRC).
 Off-hours, Berry is a dad and a musician.

 Tom Ulrich is a senior science writer in Boston Children’s Hospital’s Marketing and Communications Department, covering laboratory and clinical research innovations across the hospital.
 Over the last ten years, Tom has parlayed his curiosity about science and passion for science writing and communications into a number of roles, including development writer at Dana-Farber Cancer Institute, marketing writer at AIR Worldwide, and editorial & account director at Feinstein Kean Healthcare.
 Most recently, he was the communications manager at Harvard Catalyst | The Harvard Clinical and Translational Science Center.
 Tom earned a master’s degree in molecular microbiology and immunology from the Bloomberg School of Public Health at Johns Hopkins University, and is an amateur photographer.
 He tweets about science and technology under the handle @scribbler_tom, and also has his own science blog called You’ve Got Some Science On You.